-Behavioral segmentation is a form of marketing segmentation which divides people into different groups having a specific behavioral pattern in common.
-Users may share the same lifecycle stage, have bought particular products in the past, or have similar reactions to your messages.
+Behavioral segmentation is a form of marketing segmentation that divides people into different groups who have a specific behavioral pattern in common.
+Users may share the same lifecycle stage, previously purchased particular products, or have similar reactions to your messages.

 Watch this video where the marketer explains behavioral segmentation in simple terms and highlights its benefits.

 - Improves targeting accuracy.
-It allows companies to take advantage of behavioral differences, optimizing their marketing messages based on that data.
-For instance, it helps to pick up the right approach to loyal customers or newly subscribed users.
+Behavioral segmentation allows companies to take advantage of behavioral differences, optimizing their marketing messages based on that data.
+For instance, it helps to pick up the right approach for loyal customers or newly subscribed users.
 It also clarifies groups of people that make up your audience: adults from 20-34, people keen on sports, or those who love traveling.

-- Helps to provide better-personalized experience.
+- Helps provide better-personalized experience.
 Mass emails with the same message for everyone are outdated practice today.
-Instead, you need to deeply analyze your audience and meet people’s demand in a personalized approach based on social groups they belong to.
+Instead, you need to deeply analyze your audience and meet people’s demands in a personalized approach based on social groups they belong to.

 - Sifts engaged users from uninterested.
 Marketers filter the target audience to work with by identifying the user’s level of engagement.
-It increases the chances that your products will find people who need them.
+It increases the chances that your products will be found by people who need them.

 - Saves money.
-Behavioral segmentation helps to prioritize spendings to make your marketing more cost-effective.
-It allows spending less time and resources for warming up leads or trying to communicate with an uninterested audience.
+Behavioral segmentation helps prioritize campaigns to make your marketing more cost-effective.
+It allows you to spend less time and fewer resources to warm up leads or trying to communicate with an uninterested audience.

 - Makes it easier to track success.
-You can track metrics inside each segment and improve you showings.
+You can track metrics inside each segment and improve your results.

-- Helps to build loyalty to the brand.
-Behavioral segmentation helps to realize how to support users along their customer journey and keep them engaged all the time.
-People that are treated personally are more likely to become loyal to your brand and convert into brand advocates.
+- Helps build loyalty to your brand.
+Behavioral segmentation helps you realize how to support users along their customer journey and keep them engaged all the time.
+People that are treated personally are more likely to become loyal to your brand and be converted into brand advocates.

-You can combine various types depending on how relevant they are to your business and on specific characteristics of the products and services you promote.
-Let’s take email as an example for each behavioral segmentation type since it works out for any business from small to large.
+You can combine various types of segmentation based on how relevant they are to your business and on specific characteristics of the products and services you promote.
+Let’s take email as an example for each type of behavioral segmentation since it works for any business from small to large.

-This type helps to take advantage of users’ behavior when they make a purchase.
+This segment takes advantage of a users' behavior when they make a purchase.

 Check if they hesitate, if there are any obstacles on their way to make a decision.
-The answer to these and similar questions will help you simplify the buying process.
+The answer to these and simple questions will help you simplify the buying process.

 Let’s point out some common situations when clients are about to convert into customers:

 - Considering the best price.
-That is the important factor influencing the buyer’s decision.
-If you identify people who hesitate waiting for a better price, you will dramatically increase your chances to sell to them during special occasions like marketing holidays, when the prices reduce.
+This is the most important factor in influencing the buyer’s decision.
+If you identify people who hesitate by waiting for a better price, you will dramatically increase your chances to make a sale to them during special occasions like marketing holidays, when the prices are reduced.

 - Looking for social proof.
-These users are interested in a product, but they wonder if others are satisfied with it.
-To dispel the doubts, place customer reviews on your website or right in the email campaign.
+These users are interested in a product, but they wonder if others are satisfied with the product.
+To dispel doubts, place customer reviews on your website or right in the email campaign.

 - Having all the time in the world.
 These customers are interested, but they don’t hurry to buy your product.
-In this case, add a time-sensitive element like a countdown to an email, or come up with a time-limited discount.
-This way or another, create a feeling of urgency.
+In this case, add a time-sensitive element like adding a countdown to an email, or come up with a time-limited discount.
+This creates a feeling of urgency.

-Below is an example of an automated email triggered by the shopping cart abandonment.
-It is designed to drive people back to the shop to finish the purchase.
+Below is an example of an automated email triggered when a customer abandons their shopping cart.
+It is designed to drive people back to the shop to finish their purchase.

-It is a way to divide customers according to the benefits they seek for and motivate them to buy your products or services.
+This is a way to divide customers according to the benefits they are looking for and motivate them to buy your products or services.

-For instance, there are many reasons for buying a chewing gum: clean teeth, fresh breath, nice flavor, or anti-stress effect.
+For instance, there are many reasons to buy chewing gum: clean teeth, fresh breath, nice flavor, or anti-stress effect.
 Find out which benefits drive your customers towards the purchase and emphasize them.

-Here’s an attempt to identify what stops a subscriber from using the service — technical issues, lack of features, or not enough motivation.
+Here’s an attempt to identify what stops a subscriber from using a service — technical issues, lack of features, or not enough motivation.